mezhanglei/react-easy-formcore/README.md

 ## APIs

-### base options
+### Default field display component

+- `className` class name, `optional`.
+- `label` label, `optional`.
+- `labelStyle` custom label's style, `optional`.
+- `labelWidth` numbr, the width of the label label.
+- `labelAlign` numbr, the label label's textAlign property.
+- `inline` boolea, Whether or not field display components have inline layout.
-- `layout` `'horizontal'|'vertical'` All field components set the layout type, the default value is `horizontal`.
+- `layout` `'horizontal'|'vertical'` field’s display components set the layout type, the default value is `horizontal`.
-- `inline` boolea, Whether or not all field components have inline layout.
-- `labelWidth` number, width of label。
-- `compact` Whether to hide error messages for all Form.
+- `colon` boolean whether add colon
-- `required` Indicates if all field components display asterisks, not form checks, for display only, default is `false`.
+- `required` Indicates that the value of the field is required `optional`。
-- `labelStyle` Custom `label` style for all field components, `optional`.
-- `gutter` The distance between all field component custom labels and form components, `optional`.
+- `gutter` The distance between field's display component custom labels and form components, `optional`.
-- `colon` boolean is add colon
+- `compact` Whether to hide error messages for field's display component.
+- `error` form field displays the component's error message field.
+- `suffix` Suffix node, `optional`.
+- `footer` bootom node, `optional`.

 ### Form Props
-Inherited base options
+Inherited field display component

 - `className` The class name of the form element, `optional`.
 - `store` The form data store, `required`.
 - `initialValues` The initial value of the form, which is overridden by the `initialValue` of the form field, Note that this value can only initialise the form `optional`.
 - `onSubmit` The form submit callback, `optional`.
 - `onMount` The form mounted callback `optional`.
-- ` onReset` Form reset defaults, `optional`.
+- `onReset` Form reset defaults, `optional`.
-- `onFieldsChange` The event function when a form changes onChange will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls。`optional`。
+- `onFieldsChange` The event function when a form changes onChange will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls。`optional`.
-- `onValuesChange` Listening for changes in form values.`optional`。
+- `onValuesChange` Listening for changes in form values.`optional`.
-- `errorClassName` All Form.Field components add a custom class name when there is an error message, `optional`.

 ### Form.Item Props
-Inherited base options
+Inherited field display component

 - `className` Form field class name, `optional`.
-- `label` Form field label, `optional`.
+- `component` field display component.
 - `name` Form field name, `optional`.
-- `suffix` Suffix node, `optional`.
-- `footer` bootom node, `optional`.
-- `initialValue` Form field initial value, Note that this value can only initialise the form `optional`.
-- `rules` Checksum rules for form fields `optional`.
 - `valueProp` attribute of the form value.`optional`.
 - `valueGetter` A function to format the output form value, used with `valueSetter`, `optional`.
 - `valueSetter` function to format input form value, used with `valueGetter`, `optional`.
+- `rules` Checksum rules for form fields `optional`.
+- `initialValue` Form field initial value, Note that this value can only initialise the form `optional`.
-- `onFieldsChange` The event function when a form changes onChange will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls。`optional`。
+- `onFieldsChange` The event function when a form changes onChange will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls。`optional`.
 - `onValuesChange` Listening for changes in form values.`optional`。
 - `errorClassName` add a custom class name when there is an error message, `optional`.

 ### Form.List Props
-Inherited base options
+Inherited field display component

 - `className` Form field class name, `optional`.
-- `label` Form field label, `optional`.
+- `component` field display component.
 - `name` Form field name, `optional`.
-- `suffix` Suffix node, `optional`.
-- `footer` bootom node, `optional`.
 - `initialValue` Form field initial value, Note that this value can only initialise the form `optional`.
 - `rules` Checksum rules for form fields `optional`.